 There are all kinds of myths about Polyamory.
 Here are some of the questions and concepts I am faced with when people are trying to grasp Polyamory but come at it from a position of stereotypical monogamous mindsets:

-It is common for a couple in the early stages of their relationship to have lots of sex at first, and maybe that tapers off as time passes.
-And since poly people have the ability to start new relationships while enjoying an ongoing relationship, then theoretically it's possible for poly people to engage in the New Relationship Excitement practice of shagging like bunnies more often or for longer periods than monogamous people who have long-term monogamous relationships where the initial NRE has worn off and they can't start a new one until the old one ends.
+It is common for people in the early stages of their relationship, regardless of relationship style, to have lots of sex at first, and maybe that tapers off as time passes.
+And since poly people have the ability to start new relationships while enjoying an ongoing relationship, then hypothetically it's possible for poly people to engage in the New Relationship Excitement practice of shagging like bunnies more often or for longer periods than monogamous people who have long-term monogamous relationships where the initial NRE has worn off and they can't start a new one until the old one ends.

 For example, some people think they need massive amounts of "alone time" or "me-time" and personal space.
 They tend to feel closed in or claustrophobic if they don't have their own bedroom or office space or even their own house entirely.
 But then, they might get into a relationship where this partner does not threaten or confine their need for "alone time" and they find they can be happy with less space or less time apart than they thought.
 What happens is that they needed X amount of hours in "me-time" with a particular partner, but they don't have that same need with another partner.
 In addition, relationship "needs" are not transitive.
 If you desire Quality Time with one partner and aren't getting it, getting Quality Time with another doesn't solve that problem.

 The trick here is to see yourself as a complete and whole individual, worthy of love.
 Once you see yourself like that, your partners cease to be puzzle pieces that you try to fit into your life to create "a whole" happiness.
 They instead become what they are ... people who enrich and add to your quality of life, rather than people who are responsible for your happiness.
 You can then enjoy them for the benefits they bring to you (and you to them) without expecting them to provide your happiness for you ... because we are each responsible for our own happiness and expecting someone else to provide it will undoubtedly lead to failure.
-For more on this subject, read Some Thoughts On Needs, Objectification, & The Magic Genital Effect where Tacit talks about people as need fulfillment machines.
+For more on this subject, read Some Thoughts On Needs, Objectification, & The Magic Genital Effect where Franklin Veaux talks about people as need fulfillment machines.

 One way to look at it is like this: Swinging is recreational sex; there may or may not be love.
 Polyamory is multiple loves; there may or may not be sex.